biosustain/Maud/docs/usage/inputting.rst

     enzyme_id = "r1"
     modification_type = "activation"

-The experimental setup file
+The experiments file
 ===========================

-This is a file written in toml, giving qualititative information about the input's experimental setup.
+This is a file written in toml, giving information about the input's experiments, including qualitative information like whether an enzyme was knocked out, as well as quantitative information like temperature or the results of measurements.

 This section describes this file's fields.